8 things to remember when creating your law firm’s online content

 3. Ensure you are a providing a mix of engaging content on your social media channels

-If your content is very similar all the time and/or regularly repeated, your audience will soon lose interest.
+If your content is very similar all the time and/or simply repeated each week or month, your audience will soon lose interest.
 Create a “content calendar” so you can ensure you have a good mix of articles and other content to share on a regular basis.

 4. Have you included a “call to action”?